Poland in June: tips for making the most of your summer in Poland

 Weather in Poland in June

 Technically, the spring season lasts until June 22 but June in Poland is considered a summer month.
-After all, it’s the time when school summer break starts (more about the dates of summer and winter school breaks in Poland in our post).
+After all, it’s when school summer break starts (more about the dates of summer and winter school breaks in Poland in our post).

 The average monthly temperature in June in Poland is 16,6°C / 62°F, and the average monthly rainfall level is 69 mm (the second highest after July).